coddingtonbear/dejima/README.rst

 .. end-badges

-Create cards in Anki from your Onyx Boox annotations.
+Create cards in Anki by importing data in a variety of formats.

 * Free software: MIT license